hajimen/p2ppcb_software/README.md

 You might think that IDC ribbon cable is available for Alice.
 I thought so, too.
 But 1.27 mm pitch ribbon cable (common thing) is too thick for a single IDC contact.
 I could not make it reliable.
-(This is a big reason why I need to make Bob and Charlotte.)
+(This is a big reason why I made Bob and Charlotte.)

 ### Bob